 $ docker run -it --rm --user www-data postgres The files belonging to this database system will be owned by user "www-data". ... $ docker run -it --rm --user 1000:1000 postgres initdb: could not look up effective user ID 1000: user does not exist

-The two easiest ways to get around this:
+The three easiest ways to get around this:

 /etc/passwdread-only from the host (if the UID you desire is a valid user on your host):

 $ docker run -it --rm --user "$(id -u):$(id -g)" -v /etc/passwd:/etc/passwd:ro postgres The files belonging to this database system will be owned by user "jsmith". ...

 initialize the target directory separately from the final runtime (with a